 - 56% increase in job performance

 - 167% increase in employer net promoter score

 - 75% decrease in sick days

 HR analytics enables HR professionals to build these enviably engaged teams.
-It can inform the recruitment process to ensure the right people are hired, analyze performance reviews so the right people get promoted, and investigate pain points and employee experience issues for prompt resolution.
+It can inform the recruitment process to ensure the right people are hired, analyse performance reviews so the right people get promoted, and investigate pain points and employee experience issues for prompt resolution.

 How does HR analytics work?